Swiss Confederation vs United Kingdom of Great Britain and Northern Ireland

 Which country has an easier skilled-migration route, Swiss Confederation or United Kingdom of Great Britain and Northern Ireland?+

-Swiss Confederation’s B Permit — Third-Country National (Aufenthaltsbewilligung) is the dominant skilled route; United Kingdom of Great Britain and Northern Ireland’s Skilled Worker visa requires £38,700/year.
+Swiss Confederation’s B Permit — Third-Country National (Aufenthaltsbewilligung) requires a salary of at least No fixed published floor; United Kingdom of Great Britain and Northern Ireland’s Skilled Worker visa requires £41,700/year.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Swiss Confederation or United Kingdom of Great Britain and Northern Ireland have more visa routes without an employer sponsor?+